Job Opportunities

 Essential Duties and Responsibilities:

-The following list is not designed to cover or contain a comprehensive listing of activities, duties, or responsibilities that are required of the employee.
+The following list is not designed to cover or contain a comprehensive listing of activities, duties, or responsibilities required by the employee.
 Duties, responsibilities, and activities may change, or new ones may be assigned at any time, with or without notice.
 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.

 Primary Responsibilities: